alexleboucher/docker-express-postgres-boilerplate/README.md

 ## Overview

-The main goal of this boilerplate is to setup an Express REST API and add common features like Docker containerization, database connection, authentication, error handling, etc.
+The main goal of this boilerplate is to provide a robust foundation for building a scalable and maintainable REST API with Express, following modern development practices.

+It integrates common features such as:

+- Docker containerization
+- Database connection (PostgreSQL with TypeORM)
+- Authentication (using Passport)
+- Centralized error handling
+- Clean Architecture principles for better separation of concerns
+- Dependency Injection powered by Inversify for modular and testable code

-Some basic routes for authentication and user creation are already implemented.
-They can be used to quickly start your project.
-More info about what is already implemented [here](#existing-routes).
+Some basic routes for authentication and user creation are already implemented, allowing you to quickly start your project.
+The architecture is designed to be extensible, making it easy to add new features or adapt it to your needs.
+For more details on the already implemented routes, see [API Routes](#api-routes).

-End-to-end tests are already implemented.
-The code coverage is 100%.
+End-to-end and unit tests are already implemented, ensuring a robust testing strategy.
+The code coverage is over 90%, providing high confidence in the stability and reliability of the boilerplate.

 Packages are frequently upgraded.
 You can easily see the packages version status [here](https://docs.google.com/spreadsheets/d/1vIeh02Y_SNqVuoQYIxjEXZTnDHQHr5ctQAk2EgS84KQ/edit?usp=share_link).